gjbex/training-material/CPlusPlus/README.md

 1. `Regexes`: illustrations of strings and regular expressions in C++ for the presentation.
 1. `IoStreams`: illustration of templates in C++ for the presentation.
+1. `Functional`: some illustrations of a functional programming style in C++,  using higher order functions.
 1. `Containers`: illustration of containers in C++ for the presentation.
 1. `Algorithms`: illustration of classes in C++ for the presentation.
 1. `Numerics`: illustration of doing numerical computations in C++, based